 We all walk to some extent every day — even if it’s just around your house doing chores.
-But if you want to use walking as your form of exercise, as opposed to just a mode of transportation, there are different ways to approach it to reap more benefits.
+And that movement throughout the day is important for maintaining overall health.
+But if you want to use walking as your main form of exercise to achieve your fitness goals, there are different ways to approach it to reap more benefits.

-As a health and fitness coach, I’m often asked about the differences between power walking and regular walking when it comes to toning muscles and heart-health benefits.
+As a health and fitness coach, I’m often asked about the differences between brisk walking and regular walking when it comes to toning muscles and heart-health benefits.

 Research has shown that taking more steps per minute, as one does while power walking, can help with insulin levels and body mass index.
 While power walking is a good way to burn calories, that doesn’t mean that there’s no room in your routine for a regular, moderate-paced walk.
 Here’s what you need to know to decide when to dial up the intensity — and when to slow things down.